lggvu/mm-turn-taking/README.md

 Both scripts are Hydra-based (`eval/conf/config_avcocktail.yaml` /
 `config_candor.yaml`); override dataset paths, model paths, and evaluation window/threshold on the command line as shown in `recipes/`.
+Note that the config_path should be the `hparams.yaml` file containing only the model's parameters, not the `hparams_lightning.yaml` files which contain more than you need.
+I've never tried running evaluation with those.

 ## Recipes